3nws/yelp-camp/README.md

 - Install Node [here](https://nodejs.org/en/).

-- Install all the dependencies run `npm install`.
+- Install all the dependencies by running `npm install`.

 - Make sure mongo is running.